shtroizel/diggable/README.md

 git pull --rebase
 git submodule update --init --recursive
 ```

-## troubleshooting
-If fonts are broken, try installing a font usable by fltk - ex: pacman -S ttf-dejavu.
-The AppImage builds
-do not currently include fonts!

 ## donating to this project
 donations are greatly appreciated, thank you!<br>